Positive scalar curvature and $10/8$-type inequalities on $4$-manifolds with periodic ends: Introduction

 \begin{acknowledgement} The authors would like to express their deep gratitude to Yukio Kametani for answering their many questions on his preprint~\cite{Ka18}.
-The authors would also like to express their appreciation to Mikio Furuta for informing them of Kametani's preprint.
+The authors would also like to express their appreciation to Mikio Furuta for informing them of Kametani's preprint and encouragements on this work.
+The authors would like to express their deep gratitude to Danny Ruberman for giving comments on examples of this paper.
 The authors also wish to thank Andrei Teleman for informing them of Veloso's argument~\cite{Ve14} and answering their questions on it.
-The authors also appreciate Mayuko Yamashita's helpful comment on equivariant $KO$-theory.
-The first author was supported by JSPS KAKENHI Grant Number 16J05569 and the Program for Leading Graduate Schools, MEXT, Japan.
-The second author was supported by JSPS KAKENHI Grant Number 17J04364 and the Program for Leading Graduate Schools, MEXT, Japan. \end{acknowledgement}
+The authors would also like to express their appreciation to Jianfeng Lin and Fuquan Fang for pointing out the relation between our work and that of R.~Schoen and S.~T.~Yau~\cite{SY79}.
+The authors also appreciate Ko Ohashi's, Mayuko Yamashita's, Kyungbae Park's and Kouki Sato's helpful comments on the paper~\cite{FK05}, on equivariant $KO$-theory, homology cobordisms and examples of homology $S^1\times S^3$'s respectively.
+The first author was supported by JSPS KAKENHI Grant Numbers 16J05569 and 19K23412.
+The second author was supported by JSPS KAKENHI Grant Number 17J04364.
+Both authors were supported by JSPS Grant-in-Aid for Scientific Research on Innovative Areas (Research in a proposed research area) No.17H06461 and the Program for Leading Graduate Schools, MEXT, Japan. \end{acknowledgement}